DiwashRai/digital-garden-old/content/Sources/Effective C++.md

 const std::string authorName("Scott Meyers");
 ```

-The preprocessor will blindly subsitute ASPECT_RATIO for 1.653 resulting in multple copies in the object code.
+The preprocessor will blindly substitute ASPECT_RATIO for 1.653 resulting in multiple copies in the object code.

 ```cpp
 // BAD